playframework/play-scala-rest-api-example/docs/src/main/paradox/part-1/index.md

 To see the associated Github project, please go to [http://github.com/playframework/play-rest-api](http://github.com/playframework/play-rest-api).
 We're going to be showing an already working Play project with most of the code available under the "app/v1" directory.
 There will be several different versions of the same project as this series expands, so you can compare different versions of the controller against each other.

-To run Play on your own local computer, please see the instructions in the [Appendix](../appendix.md).
+To run Play on your own local computer, please see the instructions in the [appendix](../appendix.md).

 ## Modelling a Post Resource

 We'll start off with a REST API that displays information for blog posts.
 This is a resource that will contain all the data to start with -- it will have a unique id, a URL hyperlink that indicates the canonical location of the resource, the title of the blog post, and the body of the blog post.

-This resource is represented as a single case class in the Play application.
+This resource is represented as a single case class in the Play application [here](https://github.com/playframework/play-rest-api/blob/master/app/v1/post/PostResourceHandler.scala#L13):

 ```scala
 case class PostResource(id: String, link: String,
                         title: String, body: String)
 ```

-You can find this class on Github [here](https://github.com/playframework/play-rest-api/blob/master/app/v1/post/PostResourceHandler.scala#L13).

 This resource is mapped to and from JSON on the front end using Play, and is mapped to and from a persistent datastore on the backend using a handler.